NEEDLEPOINT TUTORIAL

-Specifically, she wanted to know how to needlepoint a furry texture for the cat in her project.
-I suggested the velvet stitch technique, which I will explain in this guide.
-This stitch is also ideal for creating the appearance of fur or fluff, such as bunny tails or the bodies of butterflies or bees.
+I suggested the velvet stitch technique, which I'll explain in this guide.
+This stitch is ideal for creating the appearance of fur or fluff — think bunny tails, the bodies of butterflies or bees, or even a horse's mane.

-You can use this versatile stitch on other fabrics, however, canvas has the benefit of ensuring you space your stitches evenly.
+You can use this versatile stitch on other fabrics too, however, canvas has the benefit of ensuring you space your stitches evenly.
 This means you won't have areas of dense plush alongside patches where it appears your stitching has mange!
 Not the best effect if you are trying to portray a furry creature.
 It may give the intended result if you are stitching something more random, such as a tree or bush.

-In learning how to needlepoint, using techniques like the velvet stitch can add contrast to a design which has less texture elsewhere.
+In learning how to needlepoint, using techniques like the velvet stitch can add wonderful contrast to a design which has less texture elsewhere.

 I find tapestry wool will work at a pinch if you separate the strands after you cut them.
 However, it is thicker and harder to pull through the canvas.